- Available bands

-- add recession bands to chart?
+- Adding recession bands

-- edit recession bands?
+- Edit/customize recession bands

 To add recession bands (shading), right-click in a chart and choose Fill range.
 In the Fill range window, click on the Import button and choose the desired country or region.
-When clicking OK, the selected recession band (shade) will be imported and can be further customized.
+When clicking 'OK', the selected recession band (shade) will be imported and can be further customized.
 The recession bands will be displayed as vertical shades over the specified period

 To remove a recession period, right-click in the chart and choose Fill range.
 Right-click on the recession you wish to exclude and choose delete.
 You can select several ranges to be deleted by holding down CTRL and clicking on them.
 Using CTRL+A will select all periods at once.